 It was further reported that in the event of a train derailment carrying toxic materials, a certain radius around the crash site would need to be evacuated (for example, 2015 Tennessee train derailment).
 If this were to include the new hospital, a compound problem would exist; the hospital might need to be evacuated, yet potential accident victims would be seeking care at the hospital.

-What too about the dangers of moving the hospital away from St. Luke’s and within 2,000 feet of the well-documented concerns over “100 car oil trains”?
+What of the dangers of moving the hospital, away from St. Luke’s, and within 2,000 feet of the well-documented concerns over “100 car oil trains”?
 These are factual statements, and scary concerns, which advocates for the hospital will simply say we are using to scare people- but if we just had those site selection studies, we all might know if such risks were analyzed and or remedied.
 But we the people don’t, so...
 As we’ve said from the start: No information, no studies, no reports, thus we remain #NoHospitalDowntown

 Accidents happen, and who would have thought that our very own modernized Union Station would be struck by a train?
 Well it did occurred, for the story: Investigation continues after Union Station train crash, plus Video of Runaway Rail Car Crash in Utica.

 Our group wants a new hospital, however as we have said for over 2-1/2 years: the location is all wrong, Here's 20+ Reasons Why, but it conflicts with Utica's small scale and our Master Plan.